 Nim Li Punit is situated in the foothills of the southern Maya Mountains.
 To the east of the ridge lie the flat coastal plains that extend to the Caribbean Sea.
 The site center consists of three major groups with monumental architecture.
-The southern group contains the stela Plaza, the ballcourt, a 12 meter-high structure and several palaces.
-Excavation sin the place complex uncovered a large tomb that contained the remains of five individuals with 40 ceramic vessels and various other artifacts.
-In the Stela plaza there were more than 16 monuments.
+The southern group contains the stelae plaza, the ball court, a 12-meter high structure and several palaces.
+Excavations have uncovered a large tomb, which contained the remains of five individuals, 40 ceramic vessels and various other artifacts.
+In the Stelae plaza, there were more than 16 monuments.
 Seven of these were inscribed with calendar round dates that fall within the late Classic Period.
-Most of the carved stela depict elite rulers who appear to be scattering copal onto flaming braziers.
-The East Group is comprised of several modified terraces on which a large number of structures are erected while the West Group has about 14 mounds that were constructed atop two large terraces.
+Most of the carved stelae depict elite rulers, who appear to be scattering copal onto flaming braziers.
+The east group is comprised of several modified terraces, on which a large number of structures are erected, while the west group has about 14 mounds that were constructed atop two large terraces.

-The 17-meter long Stela 14 represents the longest stela yet discovered in Belize (and possibly he second longesy in the Maya area).
+The 17-meter long Stelae 14 represents the longest stelae yet discovered in Belize (and possibly the second longest in the Maya area).